mcci-catena/Catena-Sketches/catena4612_simple/README.md

 Somewhat confusingly, the LoRaWAN specification uses the word "application" to refer to the group of devices in a project.
 We will therefore follow that convention.
 It's likely that your network provider follows that convention too.

 We'll be setting up the device for "over the air authentication" (or OTAA).

+Unlike some other Arduino projects, you **do not** edit code to set up your device for the network.
+Instead, you use the USB serial port to enter the data, and it is stored in the Catena FRAM.

 ### Preparing the network for your device